pineland-radio/mm-github-pages-starter/_posts/2020-03-24-grounding.md

 </figure>

-**DEFFICIENCY** At the time of this posting transmission of 70 watts and greater cause the same problems.
+**DEFICIENCY** At the time of this posting transmission of 70 watts and greater cause the same problems.
 Further troublshooting is required.
 {: .notice--warning}

 [1]: http://www.nemarc.org/index.html